Volatility-DAO/PIPS/Proposed/Volatility_DAO_Governance/Step_1/PROPOSAL_5_Step_1.md

 Users have until Feb 15th 12:00 UTC to send Tier1 into DAO Treasury.
 By Feb 20th 12:00 UTC the DAO will batch send VOLunTier2 Options to all those that sent into the treasury.

 Option holders who miss this deadline or choose not to rollover may also choose to redeem VOLunTier1 tokens for their redemption value on UMAs UI: https://umaverse.vercel.app/0x7F7fa3678170208f197E0AD14894Df0BA2A6090d

+VOTE 2 - Funding

+Should the DAO set aside 500,000 VOL tokens for the minting of 5,000 VOLunTier2 tokens defined in vote 1?
+The DAO can propose a vote to allocate more VOL for minting more tokens at anytime and any leftover funds will revert back to the DAO treasury.
+YES or NO